 WebView is configured at build time using GN arguments.
 The most important GN arguments to build a release WebView suitable for end users are:

 target_os = "android" target_cpu = "arm64" # or "arm", "x86", or "x64"; see below # Create an official release build.
-Only official builds should be distributed # to users, as non-official builds are intended for development and may not # be configured appropriately for production. is_debug = false is_official_build = true # WebView's efficient native library loading mechanism is not compatible with # component builds of Chromium. is_component_build = false # Disable Google-specific branding/features is_chrome_branded = false use_official_google_api_keys = false # Significantly reduces binary size at the cost of preventing Android's native # crash handler from being able to produce useful stack unwindings. exclude_unwind_tables = true
+Only official builds should be distributed # to users, as non-official builds are intended for development and may not # be configured appropriately for production. is_debug = false is_official_build = true # Use the default production settings for field trials, instead of the testing # defaults. fieldtrial_testing_like_official_build = true # WebView's efficient native library loading mechanism is not compatible with # component builds of Chromium. is_component_build = false # Disable Google-specific branding/features is_chrome_branded = false use_official_google_api_keys = false # May disable some experimental (unstable) features.
+Hides WebView DevTools # (a debugging tool most users won't need to access). android_channel = "stable"

 target_cpu option must be set to the CPU architecture which corresponds to your Android build.
 64-bit builds of WebView (for